 - Boys and Girls Soccer

 If DSST: GVR does not offer a sport, students may participate in the FNE Warriot Athletics. (ex.
 Football,Baseball)

 - Poetry Club

 and many more!
 Students and staff are encouraged to start new clubs inour community!

 Do you offer students tutoring or academic support if they need help?

-Yes - each teacher offers at least one day per week of after school tutoring for students who need extra help.
-This gives students the opportunity to get more practice and more help in a smaller group or one-on-one setting.
+Yes - each teacher offers at least one day of after school tutoring for students who need help per week.
+This gives students the opportunity to get more practice and to get more help in a smaller group or one-on-one setting

 How much homework can a student expect to have?